code11/engine/docs/docs/tutorials/react/introducing-producers.md

 `producer`s are just normal functions which are labeled with [producer](/docs/api/producer) macro.
-They can access the state the same way as `view`s; they even have access to `Prop`s that a view might get from its parent.
+They can access the state the same way as `view`s; they even have access to `prop`s that a view might get from its parent.

 To add a producer to a component, `.producers` property of a view is given an array of producers.

-Similar to `view`s, a producer is triggered whenever anything that it `Observe`s changes. `pendingCounter` producer Observes `todosById` object, so whenever anything in todosById changes, this producer is executed.
+Similar to `view`s, a producer is triggered whenever anything that it `observe`s changes. `pendingCounter` producer Observes `todosById` object, so whenever anything in todosById changes, this producer is executed.
 Whenever status of any todo item is updated, `pendingCount` gets updated accordingly.